Students who fail to receive a foundation in phonics by the second grade often never receive that foundation.

 Most teachers in the late elementary grades, middle school and high school have not been trained to teach systematic phonics instruction to struggling readers.

-Teachers beyond the second grade rarely have the training or know-how to teach systematic phonics to older students.
-Not only do many teachers beyond the second grade not have the training to teach phonics, they also often don’t have the time available to provide the intensive drill and instruction so necessary for students to learn phonics.
+Teachers beyond the second grade rarely have the training or know-how to teach systematic phonics to older students; they also often don’t have the time available to provide the intensive drill and instruction so necessary for students to learn phonics.
 Almost no middle schools or high schools in the US offer remedial phonics instruction to mainstream students who struggle in reading.
 And even in special education classes at the middle and high school level, systematic, scientifically-based phonics instruction is generally not available to struggling readers.

 Private tutors often fail to provide systematic phonics instruction.